12 Actionable tips to help you change the record, gain confidence

 You can’t please ‘em all

 It’s important to note that there will be people who don’t like you.
 That’s just fine.
-You can’t please everyone, none of us do.
+You can’t please everyone, none of us does.
 Be yourself and some people will love you.

 You’ll rub some people up the wrong way – and that’s OK.
 If you’re being true to yourself, and not hurting anyone, it’s OK to be you – I give you permission, until you’re ready to do that for yourself!

-Like Tay Tay says: “haters gonna hate!” – so you have to “shake it off!’.
+Like Tay Tay says: “haters gonna hate!” – so you have to “shake it off!".
 She’s not wrong.
-Most people are insecure, and when they’re not kind, they’re projecting that feeling they have about themselves onto you.
-And, haters wrongly assume everyone feels the same way about you – and they don’t.
-They’re showing their true colours by being hateful – and hate’s not a good colour on anyone!
+Most people are insecure to some extent, and each of has triggers we may or may not be aware of.
+Sometimes, people project a feeling they have about themselves onto you.
+And, they wrongly assume everyone feels the same way about you – and they don’t.

 Actionable tip #3: Change your mood